Mean-field approximation for structural balance dynamics in heat-bath: Numerical estimation of system critical temperature

-{are presented.
-There is a discontinuous change of mean system energy at the critical temperature, this corresponds to Fig. 4(b) in Ref.}~\onlinecite{PhysRevE.99.062302}{.
-According to our crude approximation} \eqref{eq:crude} {we expect $E=-x^3$, and this approximation is marked by solid blue line in Figs.}~\ref{avexx_vs_T}{(b), (d).
-Similarly to numerically obtained values of $\overline{\{x_{ij}\}}$ also values of $\overline{E}$ agree fairly with proposed mean-field approximation.}
+are presented.
+There is a discontinuous change in the mean system energy at the critical temperature, this corresponds to \Cref{avexx_vs_T}(b) in Reference~\onlinecite{PhysRevE.99.062302}.
+According to the mean-field approximation \Cref{eq:crude} we expect $E=-x^3$, and this approximation is marked by a solid blue line in \Cref{avexx_vs_T}(b), (d).
+Similarly to the numerically obtained values of $\overline{\{x_{ij}\}}$ also values of $\overline{E}$ agree fairly with the proposed mean-field approximation.